falabrasil/kaldi-br/fb-mini_librispeech/README.md

 The script `prep_env.sh` gives the kick-off by initializing the directory and file structure tree, mostly by making symbolic links to the `mini_librispeech` stuff.
-But the resources are create by the first stage of `run.sh`.
+But the resources are create by the first stage of `run_gmm.sh`.

 ### Audio corpus
 The default data downloaded by the scripts and used during training is the